Garabito/ros-psoc/README.md

 Subsequently, the code was used in development of a prototype turbidistat at HiveBio in Seattle.
 This project has since migrated to [soundbio](https://github.com/soundbio/ministat-1).
 The soundbio project was forked to create this repository.
 Since the fork, the intent has been to go back to the idea of a "demo" repository that includes examples of many features, rather than addressing a specific application.

-##Licenses
-Much of the code here is offered under a "permissive" open source license, like BSD.